auth0/docs/articles/hosted-pages/login/index.md

 #### Single Sign-On (SSO)

-If you want to use single sign on, you should use universal login rather than an embedded login solution.
+If you want to use single sign on, you should use Universal Login rather than an embedded login solution.
 When a user logs in via the login page, a cookie will be created and stored.
 On future calls to the `authorize` endpoint, the cookie will be checked, and if SSO is achieved, the user will not ever be redirected to the login page.
 They will see the page only when they need to actually login.

 This behavior occurs without the need for any modification to the login page itself.
 This is a simple two step process: